joe-p/algo-edu/resources/en-US/smart_contracts.md

   * 16 key/value pairs *per account*
   * Limited to 128 bytes per key/value pair
   * Can be read by any app on-chain
   * MBR funded during opt-in by end-user
+    * Proportional to amount of storage used
   * Accounts must opt-in
   * Can be cleared by end-user

 ---

 # Application State: Box Storage
   * "Unlimited" named storage segments
   * Up to 32kb per box
   * Can only be read by the app that created the box
-  * MBR funded during *box* creation by contract account
+  * MBR funded during box creation by contract account
+    * Proportional to box size

 ---